ratelang/ratel/README.md

 The current focus is to extend an existing smart contract programming language such that it can support the writing of MPC (multi-party computation) programs.
-Roughly speaking, `ratel`'s current goal is simply to be a kind of hybrid language that would allow an programmer to write the smart contract part and MPC part in one language, one file.
+Roughly speaking, `ratel`'s current goal is simply to be a kind of hybrid language that would allow a programmer to write the smart contract part and MPC part in one language, one file.

 When compiling a `ratel` program, the output would be in two main parts: